ljep42/Quicken/README.md

 # Quicken

-Python 3 script to modify data for certain stocks/funds so they import into Quicken correctly
+This is a Python 3 script to modify data for certain stocks/funds so they import into Quicken correctly